 Dig into those old family photos and give Dad a video full of fond memories.
 Share the early days of his marriage, moments with the kids and grandkids, and photos that show how special he is.
 Include images and video clips that make the past feel alive and add text that tells him what an impact he’s had on your life.

-Show appreciation for how much your children’s father does.
+Show appreciation for how much your own children’s father does.
 Find images taken throughout your relationship together, or focus on a few important moments together.
 The video below was created for Mother’s Day, but it’d be easy to adapt it to Dad.
 Our Birthday Card template is a good place to start for this type of video.

 Looking for a joke so bad it’s good?
 Our post on Father’s Day quotes has a section on dad jokes and funny Father’s Day quotes that might be right up your alley.